zazu7765/blog/content/about/index.md

 ---
 # About Me

-I am a person that writes stuff.
+I am a student at Toronto Metropolitan University.

+The name of the blog comes from a common error in the Python programming language relating to [recursive functions](https://en.wikipedia.org/wiki/Recursion#In_computer_science).

+This is supposed to be funny because I'm writing about thoughts that I can't keep in my head.